alexprengere/pep_unpacking_in_comprehensions/pep.rst

 items*.
 This is analogous to how one might teach the difference between ``list.append(x)`` vs ``list.extend([...])`` – the comprehension is just doing it implicitly.
-Some have argued that this slightly complicates the comprehension model since it’s no longer a one-to-one correspondence with a simple append (`Mailman 3 [Python-ideas] Unpacking in tuple/list/set/dict comprehensions - Python-ideas - python.org <https://mail.python.org/archives/list/python-ideas@python.org/message/7G732VMDWCRMWM4PKRG6ZMUKH7SUC7SH/#:~:text=Arguments%20against%3A%20,x...%20for%20x%20in>`__).
+Some have argued that this slightly complicates the comprehension model since it's no longer a one-to-one correspondence with a simple append (`Mailman 3 [Python-ideas] Unpacking in tuple/list/set/dict comprehensions - Python-ideas - python.org <https://mail.python.org/archives/list/python-ideas@python.org/message/7G732VMDWCRMWM4PKRG6ZMUKH7SUC7SH/#:~:text=Arguments%20against%3A%20,x...%20for%20x%20in>`__).